gvwilson/thirdbit/_posts/2020/2020-09-14-creating-the-future.md

 Oh yeah.
 It's beautiful.
 I wish I could program like that.

-*Well, I'm sure that if you practice...*
+*Well, I'm sure that if you practice…*

 No, I mean I wish I could write programs in two columns with explanation on the left and the code itself on the right.